samieze/INEv/INEv/README.md

 ## Scripts
+Scripts for reproducing experiments presented in paper.
+Using the `_plan.sh`-version of a script, saves for each experiment the resulting INEv graphs in the `plans/` folder.

+- *\_single and *\_single\_plan execute set of experiments for single query of size 7, concrete event rates used in networks for experiments in paper can be found in top section of generate_network.py
+- eventSkewLatency.sh execute set of experiments for query workload of size 10, and varying latency factors
+- *\_qwl and *\_qwl\_plan execute set of experiments for query workloads of varying sizes, concrete event rates used in networks for experiments in paper can be found in top section of generate_network.py

 ## Schema of Results
-Results of an experiment can be found in `res/`.
-Each result file contains among others the following metric of the experiment parameters and INEv graphs constructed during the respective experiment:
+Results of an experiment can be found in `res/` folder.
+Each result file contains among others the following  experiment parameters and metrics of the INEv graphs constructed during the respective experiment:
 - ID
 - TransmissionRatio
 - Filters (used output selectors)